 - We use the IP address assigned to your device to send you the data you requested, such as loading a YouTube video - We use unique identifiers stored in cookies on your device to help us authenticate you as the person who should have access to your Google Account - Photos and videos you upload to Google Photos are used to help you create albums, animations and other creations that you can share.
-Learn more - A flight confirmation email that you receive may be used to create a 'check-in' button that appears in your Gmail ensure our services are working as intended make improvements customised search results
+Learn more - A flight confirmation email that you receive may be used to create a 'check-in' button that appears in your Gmail - When you purchase services or physical goods from us, you may provide us information like your delivery address or delivery instructions.
+We use this information for things like processing, fulfilling and delivering your order, and to provide support in connection with the product or service that you purchase.

+ensure our services are working as intended